THE ONE TWENTY APPROACH

 Free up the entire body, for cleaner movement and increased agility

-High Intense Interval Training to get your heart rate up and help improve recovery time
+High Intensity Interval Training to get your heart rate up and help improve recovery time

 Working with someone else to achieve a specific task, workout or challenge

 Working on an area of fitness specific to you

 Workouts that increase performance of muscles that arena the lower body

 (Cardiovascular Specific) These are done every 120 days (4 months) to test the improvements you're making

 Increase control and strength through movements using only body weight